Heroin / Opiates

 - In Virginia, pregnant women who need substance abuse services have priority for services and will be seen within 48 hours.
 Intravenous drug users also have priority for services.
 Learn more about CSB priority populations.

-- Individuals using any type of opiate have priority for CSB services and can come directly to the CSB Merrifield Center for an assessment, without calling for a prior appointment.
+- Individuals using any type of opiate have priority for CSB services and can come directly to the CSB Merrifield Center for a screening, without calling for a prior appointment.

 - Walk-in hours are Monday through Friday, from 9 a.m. to 5 p.m.